cerb/cerb.github.io/recipes/slack/slash-commands.md

 Your friendly new bot doesn't do much yet, but you have a great starting point with endless possibilities.

-You could modify the behavior we created to do anything that Virtual Attendants are capable of (which is a lot): add events to calendars, create reminders, add tasks, report about Cerb metrics, trigger webhooks in other services, post to social media, etc.
+You could modify the behavior we created to do anything that bots are capable of (which is a lot): add events to calendars, create reminders, add tasks, report about Cerb metrics, trigger webhooks in other services, post to social media, etc.

-You could create a custom fieldset on workers to store their Slack user name, and the Virtual Attendant can use that field to look up a message sender's worker record.
+You could create a custom fieldset on workers to store their Slack user name, and the bot can use that field to look up a message sender's worker record.
 The bot can then personalize its actions to use their calendar, their tasks, and so on.

 You could use our [classifiers](/docs/classifiers) feature to support natural language in your Slack bot.
 A classifier can convert freeform text into _"intents"_.
 For instance, instead of only supporting the _"hi"_ command, your bot could learn the various ways people _intend_ to **say\_hello**: _hi, hello, what's up?, how are you?, hola, allo, yo, hey, etc_.